hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + start w/ the data point
     + run the Markov chain for one full step to get a new visible vector and the hidden vector that goes with it
     + a reconstruction of the data point plus the hidden vector that goes with that reconstruction
-    + then change the weight to pull the energy down at the datapoint and to pull the energy up of the reconstruction
+    + then change the weights to pull the energy down at the datapoint and to pull the energy up of the reconstruction
     + the changes will make the surface as shown in the bottom diagram
     + at the data: beginning to construct an energy minimum
     + away from data: stay what it was